 However, we cannot completely do without ground-based navigation facilities.
 In Germany, there is currently no obligation to use satellite navigation and equip aircraft with satellite receivers.
 In addition, the ground-based facilities serve as a backup in case the satellite signals should ever be unavailable or disrupted.

-Therefore, we must continue to maintain our ground-based navigation facilities but on much smaller scale.
+Therefore, we must continue to maintain our ground-based navigation facilities but on a much smaller scale.
 Our existing facilities are continuously being renewed in the process.
 We are replacing conventional omnidirectional radio beacons with the more technically sophisticated Doppler VHF omnidirectional radio range (DVOR), which are less susceptible to interference.

 Obstacle protection also applies to cross-country flights because pilots need to know where tall obstacles are to be expected on the flight path.
 For low-flying aircraft, such as rescue helicopters, all structures above a height of 100 metres above ground are therefore published on aeronautical charts.
 At night, obstacles must have sufficient lighting to be visible to pilots.